benedikt-weyer/streamline-scheduler-webpage/README.md

 ## Contributing

-This is part of the Streamline ecosystem.
-For contributing guidelines, please see the main Streamline Scheduler repository.
+This is part of the Plandera ecosystem.
+For contributing guidelines, please see the main Plandera repository.

 ## License

 Licensed for personal self-hosting only.
-See the main Streamline Scheduler repository for full license details.
+See the main Plandera repository for full license details.

 ## Documentation